GaloisInc/saw-script/heapster-saw/doc/tutorial/tutorial.md

 If you print the environment now (with `:env`) you will notice a new set of commands, all starting with `heapster_*`.
-You can also start typing the name and press tab to see all the functions those are all the Heapster commands.
+You can also start typing the name and press tab to see all the functions.
+These are all the Heapster commands.

 ```
 sawscript> heapster_ [TAB]